AndreiaRamalho/Dev-101/README.md

 # 101 for Developer

-This repository is arranged accorndig the following architecture:
+This repository is arranged according the following architecture:

     | Root |
         |---- | Modules |